wrkzcoin/wrkzcoin/DRAFT_MASTERNODE.md

 - **Endpoint uniqueness is enforced** — same commitment hash cannot appear in two active registrations.
 - **Spend-lock is enforced** — collateral key image is tracked and spend attempts blocked while Registered/Active and for 21 days after Deactivate/Penalize/Revoke; the check is order-independent when a key image appears in several records.
 - **Signed payloads are single-use** — every heartbeat / attestation / lifecycle / endpoint-update payload carries a creation height and must be strictly newer than the previous accepted one of its kind; captured payloads cannot be replayed.
-- **Heartbeat signatures are verified** — only the holder of the payout key can submit heartbeats for a given masternode.
+- **Heartbeat signatures are verified** — only the holder of the registered operator key can submit heartbeats for a given masternode; lifecycle changes require the payout (owner) key.
+- **Reward split is gated on a minimum eligible set** — the masternode share (40%) is only paid while ≥ 20 masternodes are reward-eligible, so no single early node can capture the masternode budget.
 - **Attestation signatures are verified** — only the holder of the verifier key can submit attestations; per-verifier rate limiting prevents spam.
 - **Reward outputs are verifiable and spendable** — the winner's one-time output key is derived from a deterministic coinbase tx key and the registered payout address; every node recomputes it, and the operator's wallet detects it like any normal output.
 - **Sibling / alternative blocks are validated against the right state** — masternode state is replayed to the block's parent whenever the parent is not the current main-chain tip.